16-Apr-2021 | Ear cropping

 All veterinary services must be provided in a manner that supports social/physical distancing and good hygiene and biosecurity.

-Updated guidance on working safely during Covid-19
+Updated guidance on working safely as lockdown restrictions are eased

 Previous BVA guidance

 You can access previous guidance for veterinary professionals:

 - Guidance for national lockdowns (6 January 2021)

 - Guidance for UK veterinary practices on working safely during Covid-19 (3 December 2020)

 - Guidance for veterinary practices during the 2nd national lockdown in England (November 2020)

 - Guidance on essential veterinary care (reissued 20 October 2020)